alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/standard-content-types/publications.md

   <tr class="govuk-table__row">
       <th scope="row" class="govuk-table__header">Transparency data</th>
       <td class="govuk-table__cell">Data that organisations are routinely required to make available to the public.
 This includes departmental spending and ministerial expenses.</td>
       <td class="govuk-table__cell">Responses to FOI requests.
 Use the FOI release type instead.
 Also, information that is not going to be published on a regular and ongoing basis.
-Use the <a href="/publish-update-retire-content/standard-content-types/statistical-data-sets/">statistical data set type</a> instead.</td>
+Use the <a href="/publish-update-retire-content/standard-content-types/statistical-data-sets/" class="govuk-link">statistical data set type</a> instead.</td>
     </tr>
 </tbody>
 </table>